 - Simple things like birthday notifications, customer anniversary communications or a thank you.
 When was the last time you thanked your customer?

 A refreshed focused on customer nurturing will lead to a better experience for the energy retailers and customers alike.

 A 20 year Direct Marketing veteran, Craig builds successful and strong, long lasting relationships as SourceLinks Director of New Business Development.
 A frequent speaker at industry events and contributor to the SourceLink blog, Craig continues to share his direct marketing insights in a fun and humorous way.
 Living south of Boston with his wife, 2 boys and 2 dogs, Craig enjoys spending time with his family coaching baseball, mountain biking and skiing.
-You can connect with Craig on LinkedIn or via email at firstname.lastname@example.org
+You can connect with Craig via email at firstname.lastname@example.org